 A recent poll of Canadians by a CIBC poll called Am I Saving Enough to Retire found 32 percent of Canadians between 45 and 64 have nothing saved for retirement, and 53 percent of Canadians say they don’t actually know if they are saving enough.
 Stay out of this situation by actualizing your goals early.

 Calculate your retirement savings

 The Canada Revenue Agency has an excellent retirement income calculator.
-Whether you have been savings for 20 years or just today, you can use it to estimate what your retirement income will look like.
+Whether you have been saving for 20 years or just today, you can use it to estimate what your retirement income will look like.
 You can also see the expected rate of return over time.
 The calculator takes about 30 minutes to fill out, and it can give you a realistic idea of how much you need to be saving to reach your goals.

 Take advantage of all your retirement resources